swc-bb/2018-02-22-Potsdam-Berlin/index.md

 </iframe>
 {% endif %}

-<h3>An Introduction to Scientific Computing and Reproducible Research with Python</h3>
+<h1>An Introduction to Scientific Computing and Reproducible Research</h1>

 <p>